-First developed in the New South Wales town of Parkes in the 1990s, Paint the Town Read now takes its message, ‘Read, talk, sing and rhyme with your child from birth’ across New South Wales, Victoria, Queensland and beyond.
+First developed in the New South Wales town of Parkes in the 1990s, Paint the Town Read now takes its message, ‘Read, talk, sing and rhyme with your child from birth’ across New South Wales, Victoria, Queensland, Western Australia and beyond.

 There are two key features of Paint the Town REaD: